Kos Or Rhodes? How To Choose Between Rhodes Or Kos

 5. Day Trip To Bodrum

-Bodrum, Turkey, is only a 20-minute ferry from Kos.
+Bodrum, Turkey, is typically about 20 to 45 minutes by ferry from Kos (depending on the boat).
 If you’re never been to the Turkish Riviera, we highly recommend you visit.
-Turkey’s coast is stunning and looks at a very unique culture!
+Turkey’s coast is stunning and loffersa very unique culture!

 Beachgoers relax on wooden sun loungers under straw umbrellas.
 A Greek flag is visible in the background near the lifeguard hut on this beautiful day in Kos.
 The sky is clear, and the sea is visible in the distance, capturing the essence of the Greek Islands.